 Non-text contents are ignored by the crawlers so you need to manipulate this as well by adding alt attributes to images or transcription to videos, for example.
 Do this without sacrificing the visual display styles, that is at the HTML editor.

-Choice of topic forms part of various ways to make the website searchable on search engines.
+The choice of topic forms part of various ways to make the website searchable on search engines.
 As such, if the article will be used as link bait.

 Link-bait content, in the SEO world, is considered as share-worthy and link-worthy articles.
-These are blogs or other forms of content aligns with the point of view of the target market, inciting emotion in them and allowing them to share their experience as they interact with the content.
+These are blogs or other forms of content that aligns with the point of view of the target market, inciting emotion in them and allowing them to share their experience as they interact with the content.
 Link-bait content gives practical value or utility to the end-users.

 Shareability of content, whether these are regular blogs or for link-bait purposes, is influenced by the format.
 Leverage shareability since social footprint also matters through choosing the right content type such as infographic, comprehensive guide, images, videos, statistics roundups, and tweetables.